Selling a VW California Campervan

 - Look for tar spots, bugs and if there are any small scratches consider getting some T-cut (or similar compound) and applying some serious elbow grease.

 - Drain off any waste water by turning the lever under the sink.
 Make sure there are no smells coming from the sink or cooking area.

 - Make sure the van is free from stains or other smells — including air-freshener smells as well as cooking, smoking and pet smells.

-- Check the seats, upper bed mattress, blinds and wash anything that isn’t clean.
+- Check the seats, upper bed mattress, the shelf below the elevating bed, the space behind the rear seats, the blinds etc. and wash anything that isn’t clean.
 If you travel with pets take extra care to remove any dog hair etc.

 - Sweep out, vacuum and wipe inside all the drawers, cupboards and any other nooks and crannies.
-The compact nature of the California means a lot of places that may not get the same attention for general cleaning — use something like a paintbrush to sweep inside the seat rails, around the handbrake housing, under the seats, under the top mattress, around the window frames and so on.
+The compact nature of the California means a lot of places that may not get the same attention for general cleaning — use something like a paintbrush to sweep inside the seat rails, around the handbrake housing, under the seats, around the window frames, around the sink tap and so on.

 - Clear out any rubbish, clean the top loading fridge and remove any personal items that may still be inside.
 This can be difficult if you want to use your van while it’s for sale, but it will definitely make the van look more spacious.